CertifiedJoon/Recovery_Project/README.md

 2020.02.05 : Starting recovery project of my previous knowledge on C and C++.
 Starting from data structures implementation with c.
 2020.02.06 : Array/vector implementation in C
 2020.02.16 : Data structure implementation / Algorithm revision complete
+2021.02.20 : Recursion studied. planning to revise the C++Primer once i get that delivered to base